TracerBench/tracerbench/packages/cli/README.md

   $ tracerbench analyze

 OPTIONS
-  -a, --archive=archive  (required) [default: ./trace.har] Path to the har file -f, --file=file        (required) [default: ./trace.json] Path to the existing trace JSON file -m, --methods=methods  (required) [default: ""] List of methods to aggregate
+  -a, --archive=archive                  (required) [default: ./trace.har] Path to the existing HAR file -f, --traceJSONOutput=traceJSONOutput  (required) [default: ./trace.json] Path to the existing trace JSON file -m, --methods=methods                  (required) [default: ""] List of methods to aggregate

-  -r, --report=report    Directory path to generate a report with aggregated sums for each heuristic category and
+  -r, --report=report                    Directory path to generate a report with aggregated sums for each heuristic
-                         aggregated sum across all heuristics
+                                         category and aggregated sum across all heuristics

   --event=event                          Slice time and see the events before and after the time slice
 ```

 ## `tracerbench compare`